kiwi0fruit/pyappshare/template_env/README.md

 # Installation

 1. Install [Miniconda3](https://conda.io/miniconda.html)
-  (this instruction is for Python 3.6).
-I suggest installing to default location and not adding Miniconda to the PATH unless you have a reason - the app starts nicely via shortcut to be created.
+  (this instruction is for Python 3.7).
+I suggest installing to default location and not adding Miniconda to the PATH unless you have a reason.
     * on Windows installation is straight-forward,
     * [Linux install instruction](https://conda.io/docs/user-guide/install/linux.html)
       (open folder with downloaded Miniconda in the terminal before running the command),